SamsKod/SamsSite/README.md

 ![navbarscreenshot](assets/images/screenshot_navbar1.png)

 - Featured on all pages, the full responsive navigation bar includes links to the Logo, Home page, About, Calendar and Sign in page and is identical in each page to allow for easy navigation.
+- When signed in there are more links in the navigation bar.
+New reservation, Profile and Sign Out.

 ![navbarscreenshot](assets/images/screenshot_navbar2.png)

-- Featured on all pages, but when signed in there are more links in the navigation bar.
-New reservation,  Profile and Sign Out.

 ### The landing page
 ![HomeScreenshot](assets/images/screenshot_home.png)